 - 170 grams Greek yoghurt

-Your Plan: Eat protein at all three meals, which can include meats and eggs or other options such as cheese and milk.
+Eat protein at all three meals, which can include meats and eggs or other options such as cheese and milk.
 You need to boost your protein intake to between 0.4 and 0.5 gram per kilo of body weight in order to preserve your calorie-burning muscle mass.
 (That’s a total of between 83 and 126 grams daily for a 85-kilo guy.)
-That means aiming for approximately 30 grams of protein at your main meals, and two snacks of at least 10 to 15 grams of protein.
+That means aiming for approximately 30 grams of protein in your main meals, and two snacks of at least 10 to 15 grams of protein.

 Rule 2: “I will never eat the world’s worst breakfast”

 What’s the world’s worst breakfast?
 No breakfast at all.

 It’s true.
 Regularly skipping breakfast increases your risk of obesity by 450%!
 And breakfast is the one meal where, calories be damned, eating more is almost always better than eating less—in an ideal world, you’d get between 500 and 750 calories at breakfast alone.

 Just make sure some of those calories come from protein.
 In a 2008 study, researchers at Virginia Commonwealth University found that people who regularly ate a protein-rich, 600-calorie breakfast lost significantly more weight in 8 months than those who consumed only 300 calories and a quarter of the protein.
 The big breakfast eaters lost an average of 18kg and had an easier time sticking with the diet, even though both groups were prescribed about the same number of total daily calories.